 Professional License/Licensure – Out-of-state students enrolled in a program leading to professional licensure

 Cleveland Community College has been approved to participate in the National Council for State Authorization Reciprocity Agreement (NC-SARA).
 However, NC-SARA does not deal with professional licensing board approval for any courses or programs leading to professional licensure.
-If you are not a resident of North Carolina and you are taking an online course or hybrid program leading to professional licensure, please contact the dean of the degree program at Cleveland Community College to discuss licensure options prior to beginning your course of study.
+If you are not a resident of North Carolina but you are enrolled in courses or programs leading to professional licensure, please contact the dean of the degree program at Cleveland Community College to discuss licensure options prior to beginning your course of study.
 Additionally, you can view professional licensure disclosures for individual programs that indicate CCC’s best effort to determine if the program curriculum:

 Cleveland Community College desires to resolve student grievances, complaints, and concerns in an expeditious, fair, and amicable manner.
 Students residing outside of North Carolina while attending CCC who desire to resolve a grievance should first follow the college’s complaint procedure.